 Next, you need to format the USB Drive.
 For that, you need to inject USB Drive in the USB port and format it as FAT32.

 Windows, Mac, and Linux all three operating systems have different steps to format the USB Drive.
 You can search on YouTube to find the right steps for your OS.

-On Windows-based computer or laptop, you need to right click on the USB Drive and then select Format.
+On a Windows-based computer or laptop, you need to right-click on the USB Drive and then select Format.

 A quick Format window will open up.
 Here, you need to change the File system from NTFS to FAT32 and then click on the Start button.

-Once the formating process completes, you will get a notification.
-You can rename it to Chrome OS, if you want.
+Once the formatting process completes, you will get a notification.
+You can rename it to Chrome OS if you want.

 In case, you find it difficult to format USB Drive on your system, then you can use the following program to make the USB formatting easy.

 4. Launch Etcher and Install Chromium OS Image